amogh7joshi/annotator/README.md

 and this will correspondingly be recorded internally and will appear as such in the output annotation text files.

-Additionally, he following keyboard shortcuts are part of Annotator:
+Additionally, the following keyboard shortcuts are part of Annotator:

 1. **`q`**: Exit the session and close all windows.
 2. **`c`**: Clear the annotations for the current image.

-## License
+## License and Contributions

 ![GitHub](https://img.shields.io/github/license/amogh7joshi/annotator?style=flat-square)

 The code in this repository is licensed under the **Apache 2.0 License**, see [LICENSE](LICENSE) for more details and terms of usage.
+If you have any contributions that you feel may improve Annotator, feel free to contact me at `joshi.amoghn@gmail.com`, and if you notice any pressing issues, don't hesitate to head to the Issues portion of the repository and let me know.